Logo design

 produce alternatives for different contexts

-vector graphics, so the logo can be resized without loss of fidelity
+design using vector graphics, so the logo can be resized without loss of

 include guidelines on the position on a page and white space around the logo for consistent application across a variety of media (a.k.a. brand standard manual)